-- Your instructional objectives (IO) for this lesson align with the NGSS Framework and NGSS. - You will know that you have achieved these instructional objectives if students demonstrate the related learning outcomes (LO). - You will know the level to which your students have achieved the learning outcomes by using the suggested rubrics (see Teacher Guide at the end of this lesson).
+- Your instructional objectives (IO) for this lesson align with the NRC Framework and NGSS. - You will know that you have achieved these instructional objectives if students demonstrate the related learning outcomes (LO), also aligned with NGSS Framework and NGSS. - You will know the level to which your students have achieved the learning outcomes by using the suggested rubrics.